panCtrlV/bigDataStat-book/chapter1.md

     + Supported data types (e.g. int, double string, array, record)
     + File format (e.g. columnar[^columnar_file_format])

       The file format should be chosen such that data is suitable for storing in a distributed file system.
-For example, [wiggle file format](http://www.ensembl.org/info/website/upload/wig.html) is difficult to read as a splittable file[^wiggle_not_splittable],
+For example, [wiggle file format](http://www.ensembl.org/info/website/upload/wig.html) is difficult to read as a splittable file[^wiggle_not_splittable], we need to convert it to some other format such as BED format then save it to HDFS.

   * Data model